-Found in the Pacific Northwest region of North America, Smith’s Amanita usually grows in wooded areas and matures in the late Summer.
-It is a large mushroom and looks like a whitish portabella.
-There have been poisonings in the Pacific Northwest due to this mushroom, so foragers should exercise caution.
+Found largely in North America’s Pacific Northwest region, Smith’s Amanita usually grows in wooded areas and matures in the late Summer.
+It is a large mushroom and looks like a whitish portabello.
+Some foragers in the Pacific Northwest have been poisoned by this mushroom, so foragers should exercise caution.

 Autumn Skullcap (Galerina Marginata)

 Autumn skullcaps grow throughout the northern hemisphere.
-They have brown to yellow-brown caps and are easy to confuse with other edible brown mushrooms.
+They have brown to yellow-brown caps and are easily confused with other edible brown mushrooms.